adoptium/containers/ADDING_DISTROS.md

 ### 5.1 Definition of End-of-Life

 A distribution reaches End-of-Life when it no longer receives updates and patches from its original maintainers.
 This includes security patches, performance improvements, and compatibility updates.
+Ultimately, the PMC will determine if a distribution is to be considered deprecated.

 ### 5.2 Deprecation Process

 Upon a distribution reaching its EOL, Adoptium will take the following steps:

-1. **Announcement**: We will announce the impending deprecation through our official channels at least six months prior to the final update.
+1. **Announcement**: We will aim to announce the impending deprecation through our official channels at least six months prior to the final update.
 This announcement will include the final date of support and recommended migration paths for users.

 2. **Final Update**: The last update provided will ensure that the distribution remains secure and stable until the EOL date.